microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Vignettes.md

 Welcome to the Modern Analytics Academy (MAA) - Vignette Sessions

 In our Vignette sessions, we'll explore topics based on feedback or frequently asked questions.
 We'll update the content here as the series continues.

-## Upcoming Live Schedule

-Sessions are both live and on-demand below.

-* April 5, 2022 - What is Data Governance?
-* April 19, 2022 - Schema Design in SQL Pools
-* May 3, 2022 - Azure Data Explorer
-* May 17, 2022 - Power BI Deployment Pipelines
-* More coming soon!

 ## Feedback